-- 1. Immediately tell a trusted friend, a member of the Student Development staff, or CCAS counselor.
+- 1. Immediately tell a trusted friend, a Dean, or CCAS counselor.
 You will need support throughout the process. - 2.
 Seek medical attention immediately.
 Call your doctor or go to the hospital emergency room for treatment of any injuries and for collection of evidence for legal prosecution, even if you are not sure that you want to prosecute.
 You can decide later to prosecute, but the exam cannot wait. - 3.
 Report the sexual assault to the police.
 They will inform you of your legal rights and help you collect evidence.
 You can decide whether or not to prosecute later. - 4.
 Make a written report of all the events that led up to the sexual assault, the sexual assault event, and your behavior after the sexual assault.
 Include dates, times, and witnesses. - 5.
 Seek counseling.
 The Deans, your academic advisor, or Office staff can help you contact the Eastern University Counseling Center.
-A counselor can give confidential support, help in decision-making, and help the victim to move through the emotional and psychological processes from victim to survivor. - 6.
-Report the sexual assault to any member of the Student Development staff.
-See below for the procedure. - 1.
-DO NOT: - a.clean up, wipe or wash with tissue, douche, bathe, shower, or change your clothes before you go to the hospital. - b.be afraid to tell others and report this crime to the police. - c.blame yourself.
+A counselor can give confidential support, help in decision-making, and help you to move through the emotional and psychological processes from victim to survivor. - 6.
+Report the sexual assault to any member of the Academic and Student Success Staff.
+Although any member of the staff may be informed, that member will report the incident to the Deans.